taobojlen/django-zeal/README.md

 ## Configuration

 By default, any issues detected by zeal will raise a `ZealError`.
-If you'd rather log any detected N+1s, you can set:
+If you'd rather log any detected N+1s as warnings, you can set:

 ```python
 ZEAL_RAISE = False